-In my case, I just couldn’t do it anymore.
 I told my husband we had to find a new way of putting our daughter to sleep.
 He agreed, said he would try, and that he had “mentally prepared himself” for the tears.
 My daughter has never taken a bottle or pacifier, so we knew this wasn’t going to be easy.
 The first night he told me there were a lot of tears I left the house to go to a friend’s because I knew I couldn’t bear to be at home.
-After that one night, every night she kisses me goodbye and falls asleep with Daddy- and I literally mean “with”, I come upstairs to both of them snoring away.
+After that one night, every night she kisses me goodbye and falls asleep with Daddy- and I literally mean “with”, I come upstairs to both of them snoring away!
 The hardest part was probably the 2am wake up call when, after drinking her water as she had done for months (my supply took a plummet in my second trimester) she wanted to nurse to go back to sleep.
+We cuddle and pock her back to sleep.
 Nap times were also difficult and I almost gave them up.
 But one week later and now cuddling has replaced the nursing to sleep, as we haven’t given up cosleeping just yet.
 The daytime sessions were few anyway, so distraction with a game, books, snacks, cuddles and anything else has really helped.

 So after 21 months of a beautiful nursing relationship, my daughter has now weaned.
 And as much as I am happy to have my sleep filled nights back, and wear high neck shirts (in the heat of summer, no less), I am also very sad.
 The emotional side of weaning is difficult for the mother too, but I didn’t think about it because I simply expected her to self-wean and for it to be gradual.
-Stopping cold-turkey never occurred to me.
-I even shed a few tears that it was all over (it must be the pregnancy hormones, I tell you!) but I know it was for the best.
+Stopping so quickly was not what I had planned, but I know it was for the best.
 Moms don’t need to be heroes, but they do need to be happy.
 Because happy babies come from happy parents.
 So now I am enjoying lots of kisses and cuddles from my toddler, while looking forward to welcoming baby number two in 9 weeks and hopefully starting the process all over again.

 Have you experienced feeling “touched out” during pregnancy and nursing?
 How did you feel when you weaned your baby/babies?
 Share your thoughts.